ayush09062004/Prompt_Injection_Hallucination_Detector/README.md

 ## 📎 Reference Paper

-This tool is informed by prompt injection defense research.
+This tool is inspired by PromptArmor Research.
 See: https://arxiv.org/pdf/2507.15219